manuGil/online-core/docs/source/systems-model.rst

    |  | population decreases.                                           |                     |
    +--------------------------------------------------------------------+---------------------+

-Systems and their elements do not always change immediately as a reaction to internal or external influences.
-When the changes do not hapen immediatly, we referred to them as the *delayed effects*.
+Systems and their elements do not always change immediately in reaction to internal or external influences.
+When the effects of changes in some of the elements do not affect other elements immediately, we referred to them as the *delayed effects*.

 .. attention::
    **Question.**
    Can you think of an example of a delayed effect in a system?

 Although thinking about the different elements and interactions of a system may seem very abstract.
 Such activity provides the starting point for building models, and models help us to gain understanding about the world we live in.

 Models
 -------

 Modelling is a very “confusing” term.
-It can be used at different abstraction levels and it may refer to modelling different types of information or systems.
+It can be used at different abstraction levels, and it may refer to modelling different types of information or systems.
 Many things we do or products we produce can be regarded as a model.
-If we take a picture of a landscape this can be regarded as a model.
+If we take a picture of a landscape, this can be regarded as a model.
 A printed map is also a model.
-In the exercise on *Data Modelling*, you created a model of reality as a  point-vector layer, or a continuous raster.
+In the exercise on *Data Modelling*, you created a model of reality as a  point-vector layer or a continuous raster.

-The models we refere in this section describe processes that happen on the Earth's surface at various scales.
-Such model aim to represent systems.
-Modelling the Earth as a system may require to capture its natural components, e.g. we could portrait the system Earth as the combination of four subsystems: *atmosphere (air), litho-sphere (land), hydrosphere (water) and biosphere (life)*.
-However, we may also model the Earth as human induced systems, such as *urbanisation, human health and agriculture.*
+The models we refer to, in this section, describe processes that happen on the Earth's surface at various scales.
+Such models aim to represent systems.
+Modelling the Earth as a system may require to capture its natural components.
+For example, we could portrait the system Earth as the combination of four subsystems: *atmosphere (air), lithosphere (land), hydrosphere (water) and biosphere (life)*.
+However, we may also model the Earth as human-induced systems, such as *urbanisation, human health and agriculture.*

 .. attention::
    **Question.**

    +  Can you define a system that takes place on the Earth's surface, and it is interesting for studying during your MSc research project?.
-What makes such system relevant or interesting?
+   +  What makes such a system relevant or interesting?

 Many modelling processes start with a conceptual |ltb| `Model`_.
 A conceptual model is often written on a piece of paper, but it can also be a mental picture of some phenomenon.